lablup/rraft-py/README.md

 ### When to use and when not to use

 This library is a binding for `tikv/raft-rs` and only contains an implementation of the consensus module.
 Therefore, you need to write the logic for both the transport and storage layers yourself.
-If you just want to quickly implement a raft implementation in your Python application, using this library may not be suitable.
-I'd recommend considering using [PySyncObj](https://github.com/bakwc/PySyncObj) personally.
+If you just want to quickly integrate Raft with your Python application, using this library might not be suitable.
+I'd personally recommend considering using [PySyncObj](https://github.com/bakwc/PySyncObj).

 However, if you want to integrate *well-tested* Raft implementation that is reliable for production-level use in Python, if you want to change the transport layer to a different layer, or if you want to change *fine-grained* settings values according to your specific use case, this binding could provide you a valid starting point.